-The crazed shopping season between Thanksgiving and December 25 is in full swing.
-But as you prepare individual items to gift the special someones in your life (and capitalize on Cyber Monday deals), the occasion also marks a time to give to organizations that support causes about which you’re passionate.
-From foundations that support writers creating new theatrical works to charities that assist everyone in entertainment, from arts education programs to groups endorsed by Broadway’s best, here are 22 theatre-related charities worthy of your generosity:
+As the height of holiday shopping season reaches its apex, Giving Tuesday marks a day to donate to organizations that support causes about which you’re passionate.
+That’s especially important this year when so many organizations and charities have been affected by the COVID-19 pandemic.
+From foundations that support writers creating new theatrical works to charities that assist everyone in entertainment, arts education programs to groups endorsed by Broadway’s best, here are 43 theatre-related charities worthy of your generosity:

 FUND MULTIPLE INITIATIVES IN ONE DONATION